-On April 22, 2022, the Corporation completed the previously announced agreement to acquire the management contract of North Shore Global Uranium Mining ETF.
-As consideration, the Corporation paid \$10.5 million in cash and \$4 million in common shares upon closing.
-Contingent consideration valued up to an additional \$4.5 million in cash is payable on April 25, 2024 (subject to the achievement of certain financial performance conditions).
+On April 22, 2022, the Corporation completed the previously announced agreement to acquire the management contract of North Shore Global Uranium Mining ETF ("URNM transaction").
+As consideration, the Corporation paid \$10.5 million in cash and \$4 million in Common Shares upon closing.
+Contingent consideration of \$3.9 million in cash was paid on April 25, 2024, upon the achievement of certain financial performance conditions).